School-of-Computing-and-Informatics/cmps-357-cipher-empty/README.md

 - Each decryption includes the cipher used, a score or summary, and the full decrypted text.

 ## Notes
-- Ensure your program handles both uppercase and lowercase letters, digits, and the given symbols consistently.
+- Ensure your program handles both uppercase and lowercase letters, digits, spaces (which are always passed through and visible), and the given symbols consistently.
 - Design your scoring mechanism to fairly evaluate likelihood of correctness (e.g., letter frequencies, dictionary matching, n-gram analysis).
 - The additional substitution cipher you choose should be clearly documented in your code.
 - Include metadata at the top of each output file, such as: